 Our School Direct Training Programmes are very competitive.
-Applicants should have a minimum of five days mainstream primary or specialist school (depending on route applying for) experience at the point of application and be able to demonstrate what they have learnt about teaching and learning in their application and at interview.
-We would then expect successful applicants to have a minimum of 10 days mainstream primary or specialist school (depending on route applied for) experience by the start of the course.
+Applicants are advised to have a minimum of five days mainstream primary or specialist school experience to be able to demonstrate competence in their application and at interview.
+We would then advise successful applicants to have a minimum of 10 days experience by the start of the course.

 If you do not have the relevant experience of working children or young adults in either mainstream primary or specialist settings, it is recommended that you undertake a School Experience Placement in a relevant school (specialist or mainstream) before you apply.

 If you have a recognised disability such as dyslexia, you can apply for accessibility arrangements to ensure you have enough time to take the tests.